DataDog/dd-sdk-unity/packages/Datadog.Unity/README.md

 ### Web Requests / Resource Tracking

-Datadog offers `DatadogTrackedWebRequest`, which is a `UnityWebRequest` wrapper intended to be a drop in replacement for `UnityWebRequest`. `DatadogTrackedWebRequest` enables [Datadog Distributed Tracing](https://docs.datadoghq.com/serverless/distributed_tracing).
+Datadog offers `DatadogTrackedWebRequest`, which is a `UnityWebRequest` wrapper intended to be a drop-in replacement for `UnityWebRequest`. `DatadogTrackedWebRequest` enables [Datadog Distributed Tracing](https://docs.datadoghq.com/serverless/distributed_tracing).

-In order to enable Datadog Distributed Tracing, you must set the `First Party Hosts` in your project settings to a domain that supports distributed tracing.
+To enable Datadog Distributed Tracing, you must set the `First Party Hosts` in your project settings to a domain that supports distributed tracing.
 You can also modify the sampling rate for distributed tracing by setting the `Tracing Sampling Rate`.

-`First Party Hosts`` does not allow wildcards, but matches any subdomains for a given domain.
-For example, api.example.com matches staging.api.example.com and prod.api.example.com, not news.example.com.
+`First Party Hosts` does not allow wildcards, but matches any subdomains for a given domain.
+For example, api.example.com matches staging.api.example.com and prod.api.example.com, but not news.example.com.

 ## Contributing